SniffSpoof/Image-SizeUp/README.md

 # Image-SizeUp
-Size up img on python /n
+Size up img on python
-#How to use:/n
+#How to use:
-1.Enter a name of file (pucture)/n
+- Enter a name of file (pucture)
-2.Enter N (Kf of size up)/n
+- Enter N (Kf of size up)
-3.Look at directory :)/n
+- Look at directory :)